skip to content

 Precision Agriculture

-Precision Agriculture is one of Australia’s most experienced agriculture technology providers.
-In 2017, the company initiated a three-year research collaboration with Federation University to accelerate the adoption of precision farming techniques in Australia.
-This collaboration has seen Precision Agriculture and Federation University’s CeRDI co-creating innovative digital agriculture, spatial mapping, data visualisation and decision support tools in response to farmer and farm adviser needs across broad acre cropping, horticulture, viticulture, and pasture-based systems.
+Precision Agriculture is one of Australia's most experienced agriculture technology providers, serving over 3,500 customers nationally.
+In 2017, the company initiated a research collaboration with Federation University that has now extended into an eight-year partnership focused on accelerating the adoption of precision farming techniques in Australia.
+This sustained collaboration has seen Precision Agriculture and Federation University's CeRDI co-creating innovative digital agriculture solutions.
+These are delivered primarily through the Soli platform which contains bespoke data management, visualisation analysis and spatial mapping tools.
+This decision support system is enabling Precision Agriculture to rapidly respond to farmer and farm adviser needs and has helped the company expand their operations across broad acre cropping and pasture-based systems.

 Background

-With operations around the country, Precision Agriculture supports more than 600 agribusinesses to drive increased farm productivity and sustainability through the practical application of spatial technologies.
+With operations around the country, Precision Agriculture supports thousands of agribusinesses to drive increased farm productivity and sustainability through the practical application of spatial technologies.
 As a pioneer agricultural company in Australia, Precision Agriculture has a wealth of experience from small farming enterprises to the highest levels of industry.

 CeRDI is a global leader in data interoperability and has developed many award-winning web-based spatial information and knowledge portals.
 CeRDI Director, Helen Thompson said the volume of digital data in Australian agriculture is growing exponentially, with much of it now collected by sensors.

-One of the principle aims of this research is to link and connect multiple layers of data in the digital platform so that it can be viewed easily, and on demand, by growers.
-In turn, this information will drive more objective and timely decision-making such as variable rate applications of fertiliser, seed, fungicides, herbicides, and other key crop inputs.
+One of the principal aims of this research partnership is to link and connect multiple layers of data in digital platforms so that information can be rapidly accessed to support on-farm measurement and nutrient application.
+In turn, this information drives more objective and timely decision-making such as variable rate applications of fertiliser, lime, seed, fungicides, herbicides, and other key crop inputs.

 Outcomes